Nuclear Medical Technology

 Online Nuclear Medical Technology Programs

-In 2018-2019, 97 schools offered a nuclear medical technology/technologist program of some type.
+In the 2020-2021 academic year, 90 schools offered some type of nuclear medical technology/technologist program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|